unixx0/crewai/Calculator/README.md

 ## Libraries Used
-- CrewAI - for building and managing agents -crewai-tools - for tool management
+- CrewAI - for building and managing agents
+- crewai-tools - for tool management
 - OS - for environment variable handling
 - dotenv - for loading environment variables
 - pydantic - for structured output